 The Trust currently is a co-owner in seventeen joint arrangements.
 These arrangements are classified as joint operations because the parties involved have joint control of the assets and joint responsibility of the liabilities relating to the arrangement.
 As a result, the Trust includes its pro rata share of its assets, liabilities, revenues, expenses and cash flows in these consolidated financial statements.
 Management believes the assets of these joint arrangements are sufficient for the purpose of satisfying the associated obligations.
-The co-ownership interest as at March 31, 2024 and December 31, 2023 are outlined below:
+The co-ownership interests as at June 30, 2024 and December 31, 2023 are outlined below: